 In Hong Kong

-The most traditional food related to the Dragon Boat Festival is the rice dumpling known as zongzi.
-The dumpling starts with sticky rice that is soaked in alkaline water.
+The most traditional food related to the Dragon Boat Festival is the rice dumpling known as zongzi (粽子), simply called jung (糉) in Hong Kong.
+The dumpling starts with sticky glutinous rice that is soaked in alkaline water.
 The sticky rice is wrapped in bamboo leaves in a triangular shape, filled with precooked ingredients, tied with string, and boiled in water.
-The common fillings for zongzi are egg yolk, pork, lotus seeds, green bean paste, peanuts, and other nuts.
+The common fillings for glutinous rice dumplings are egg yolk, pork, lotus seeds, green bean paste, peanuts, and other nuts.

 The lumps of rice thrown into the river in the story of Qu Yuan have evolved into this elaborate, rich food that sees variations in fillings and bamboo leaf shapes throughout Asian countries.

-In Hong Kong, people also eat fried sesame balls called jiandui.
+In Hong Kong, people also eat fried sesame balls called jiandui (煎䭔).
 These pastries are made of glutinous rice flour that is then fried and coated with sesame seeds.
-A delightful eating experience, the outside of the jiandui is crispy and savory while the inside is chewy and sweet.
+A delightful eating experience, the outside of the jiandui is crispy and savoury while the inside is chewy and sweet.
 The balls contain various fillings, like red bean paste or mochi (a Japanese twist).

 In Taiwan and China

-The variations don’t stop at jiandui; the food associated with this celebratory season changes depending on where the festival is located.
+The variations don’t stop at jiandui; the food associated with this celebratory Double Fifth Festival season changes depending on where the festival is located.

 In Taiwan, multiple ingredients like shiitake mushrooms, shallots, and baby shrimp are stir-fried and then steamed inside rice dumplings.
-In Northern China, the zongzi tend to be sweeter; in Southern China, the rice dumplings are salty and more rectangular; in Nanchang, Jiangxi Province, people boil eggs in tea and dye them red to be hung in a bag around children’s neck for good luck.
+In Northern China, the sticky rice dumplings tend to be sweeter; in Southern China, the rice dumplings are salty and more rectangular; in Nanchang, Jiangxi Province, people boil eggs in tea and dye them red to be hung in a bag around children’s neck for good luck.

-Another culinary tradition during the dragon boat season is drinking realgar wine.
-Chinese yellow wine is combined with trace amounts of powdered realgar, a dark yellow arsenic sulfide mineral.
+Another culinary tradition during Tuen Ng Festival is drinking realgar wine.
+Chinese yellow wine is combined with trace amounts of powdered realgar (雄黄, xiong huang in Putonghua), which is a dark yellow arsenic sulphide mineral.
 Here again, the beliefs are both practical and symbolic; the wine is an antidote for poison and also thought to chase away evil energy.

-What is the dragon boat race and why is it so popular?
+What is the significance of dragon boat races?

 Teamwork is an essential factor as all the paddlers need to move in unison, following the rhythm of the beating drum.
 This ritual of the beating drum and synchronicity placates the rain gods so that they bring raindrops in the year to come, and also celebrates rice growth in the summer.